 This will depend on the region you are travelling to.
 Make sure to look up the seasonal weather patterns for the time frame you will be travelling.
 To get a better idea of items needed contact your sending agency.

 Research the area you are travelling and remember to ensure your personal safety at all times.

 Is there a support system in the country?
 Will there be a director/liaison person nearby?
-In the case of political unrest, does your programme have an evacuation plan?
+In the case of political unrest, does your program have an evacuation plan?
 What do you need to do in the case of a serious medical emergency?
-How often will your programme be in contact with you?
+How often will your program be in contact with you?